SpecialBomb/sbdm/README.md

+# NOTE

+If you are serving sbdm on a server, I strongly reccomend the following settings for the intended experience:

+***ABSOLUTLEY RECCOMENDED*** Set ticrate to 72 frames per second, or in inverse notation for some servers, 0.0138888889.
+I would automatically do this in the mod, but every engine parses the ticrate variable differently
+If the engine you are using supports it, turn on jumping up steps (ex. sv_jumpstep)

+These settings are for mainly for movement, and will not affect anything else but the walljump.

+The server I reccomend using is darkplaces as these settings are on by default, but other servers will work.
+Just make sure the settings above are met as closely as possible, and the mod will work as intended.

 # sbdm

 sbdm, or SpecialBomb's Death Match, is a mod that is aimed at making all of the weapons useful in their own way.